 - Neurology departmental or UW Health policies and procedures affecting fellows.

-This policy does not apply to academic or corrective actions taken against residents that could result in dismissal, non-renewal of a resident’s agreement, non-promotion of a resident to the next level of training, or other actions that could significantly threaten a resident’s intended career development.
+This policy does not apply to academic or corrective actions taken against fellows that could result in dismissal, non-renewal of a fellow’s agreement, non-promotion of a fellow to the next level of training, or other actions that could significantly threaten a fellow’s intended career development.
 Further, this procedure does not apply to allegations of discrimination based on sex, age, race, national origin or disability; such allegations shall be submitted to the UW Health Human Resources Department.

 - When a fellow has a grievance related to employment concerns, he/she shall submit such in writing to the Program Director or department Chair.